Disease recovery should be as straightforward as:

 How soon do you want to finish your website startup?
 As an experienced webmaster, I know that some website projects seem to take forever.
 But if I’m launching a website for myself, how fast can it be?

 Here’s a quick way to rollout websites quickly.
 Without losing quality by missing key steps.

 This follows Starting PROSPRA in a Spreadsheet.
-Take a look at it to understand why I use spreadsheets for many PROSPRA projects.
+So first look at that to understand why I use spreadsheets for many PROSPRA projects.
 More importantly, see the important principles for starting a PROSPRA spreadsheet.

 If you cannot see how PROSPRA will help, please let me know.
-I realize that it is too simple for complex projects with many inter-related tasks.
-For other projects, I’d love to help you manage your tasks more efficiently.
+I realize that it is too simple for complex projects with many inter-related activities.
+For other projects, I’d love to help you manage your activities more efficiently.

 It’s best to learn by doing, so here is how to maintain PROSPRA projects in a spreadsheet.

 Spreadsheets are a great tool for arranging activities.

 I use them on a daily basis to manage activities for several projects.
 My job is creating websites, but the principles apply to any job.
 The purpose is clear – organize a list of tasks, ensuring they are completed when required, and maintain a history so completed tasks can be reviewed if necessary.

 Spreadsheets are also a great tool for explaining the principles of PROSPRA.

 Today, I am going to start a small series about PROSPRA principles in spreadsheets.
 So I will explain how to get started here.
 Then in the next installment, I will explain the important steps involved in simple project management.
 Finally, I will conclude with some ideas for combining multiple projects in a single management spreadsheet.